flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/surf.md

   * 18 lessons of English each week with students from around the world
   * 10 lessons per week with surf instructors
   * Surfboard and wetsuit rental included
-  * Evening activities, including dances, sports, and movies
+  * Evening activities, including parties, dances, sports, and movies
 accommodations: >-
-  Students will stay in safe and secure on-campus residence halls, in shared room accommodation.
+  * Students will stay in safe and secure on-campus residence halls, in shared room accommodation.

-  Full board is included with the program.
-(Meals not included on optional activities.)
+  * Includes three meals on weekdays, brunch on Saturdays and brunch & dinner on Sundays
 ---